shssoichiro/avsser/README.md

 Avsser is released under the MIT License.

+## Compiling

+Use `cargo build`.
+Currently only works on Rust nightlies.
+This will probably change in the future.

 ## Contributing

 All contributions are welcome via Github.
 Bug reports and feature requests should